casszhao/cass/index.md

 <img class="profile-picture" src="avatar.jpg">

 I am a Postdoc researcher in [Natural Language Processing](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) at the Computer Science Department of the University of Sheffield.
 I work with [Prof. Nikos Aletras](https://nikosaletras.com/) on developing explainable NLP models.
 Before my postdoc, I worked as a research assistant in the same department on building a retrieval system for systematical review on public health research, funded by National Institute for Health Research.
+My PhD research applied transfer learning to hate speech detection tasks and investigated model bias, which was fully funded by the University of Sheffield.

-My PhD research applied transfer learning to hate speech detection tasks and investigated model bias, which was fully funded.
+I've served as a reviewer for AAAI, ACL, and EMNLP.

 ## Research Interest